 Predictive analysis in finance offers several advantages:

-Improved decision-making: Predictive models provide insights that help make more informed decisions, such as which leads to prioritisation, which customers to target for upselling, etc.
+Improved decision-making: Predictive models provide insights that help make more informed decisions, such as which leads to prioritise, which customers to target for upselling, etc.

-Cost reduction: Predictive analysis can help optimise resource allocation and reduce unnecessary expenses by focusing efforts likely to yield positive outcomes.
+Cost reduction: Predictive analysis can possibly save unnecessary expenses by focusing efforts that likely bring positive outcomes, thus possibly optimising the investment of resources.

 Competitive advantage: Utilising predictive analysis empowers companies to outpace market trends, deeply comprehend customer requirements, and take preemptive actions considering shifting market dynamics, granting them a distinct competitive advantage.